kinoute/til/rails/rake-task-to-backup-restore-a-postgres-database.md

 whenever --update-crontab
 ```

-You can verify if the task was properly scheduled by typing `crontab -l` and cheek if you see your cronjob related to the backup task.
+You can verify if the task was properly scheduled by typing `crontab -l` and check if you see your cronjob related to the backup task.

-Don't forget in your dev/production workflow to use this command to update crontabs when starting your application/docker container.
+Don't forget in your dev/production workflow to use this command to update crontabs when starting your application/docker container — in case you pushed/added/edited schedules in `config/schedule.rb`.

 Source: https://gist.github.com/hopsoft/56ba6f55fe48ad7f8b90